Finnish Lapland has been trending hard for the last few winters. Especially among families with excited kids eagerly awaiting Christmas Day.

 Adobe Free Stock

-But before you dive headfirst into snowdrifts and reindeer sleigh rides, let's talk about packing.
+But, as with anywhere involving extreme weather, being prepared with the proper clothes and accessories can make or break your experience.
+Before you dive headfirst into snowdrifts and reindeer sleigh rides, let's talk about packing.

 What to Pack for Lapland in December